786mrnoor/web-development-notes/js/asynchronous/async-await.md

 # async/await

-`async` and `await` are keywords used for managing asynchronous operations in a more readable and structured way.
+`async` and `await` keywords are used for managing asynchronous operations in a more readable and structured way.

 - `async` makes a function return a **Promise**.
-- `await` **pauses** execution until the promise is fulfilled.
+- `await` **pauses** the function execution until the promise is fulfilled.

 ```js
 async function fetchData() {